Seminars, Courses and Webinars at ProD Seminars (acupuncture CEUs online) are approved by the following regulatory bodies:

 The following ProD recorded online courses and live webinars are approved for acupuncture CEUs in Alberta by The College and Association of Acupuncturists of Alberta, which serves the public interest and supports the acupuncture profession by setting high standards of practice, education, competence and ethical conduct.
 For more information on Alberta's CEU requirements, visit the CAAA website.

-The following ProD recorded online courses and live webinars are approved for acupuncture CEUs in Californa by the Acupuncture Board of California whose mission is to benefit, educate and protect the public through regulation of licensure; development of education standards; provision of consumer information; and enforcement of the Acupuncture Licensure Act.
+The following ProD recorded online courses and live webinars are approved for acupuncture CEUs in Californa by the Acupuncture Board of California, whose mission is to benefit, educate and protect the public through regulation of licensure; development of education standards; provision of consumer information; and enforcement of the Acupuncture Licensure Act.
 For more information on California acupuncture CEU requirements, visit the Acupuncture Board of California website.
 Take California acupuncture CEUs online webinars from ProD Seminars.

 The College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia is the regulatory body for the profession of traditional Chinese medicine and acupuncture in BC, mandated to regulate in the public interest.